Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Introduction

 (1) Vector representation of local image content.
 The local content around each pixel is represented by a high dimensional vector.
 Each unit in the vector is obtained by a linear filter.
-These local filters or wavelets are assumed to form a normalized tight frame, i.e., the image can be reconstructed from the vectors using the linear filters as the basis functions.
+These local filters or wavelets are assumed to form a normalized wavelet tight frame, i.e., the image can be reconstructed from the vectors using the linear filters as the basis functions.

 (2) Matrix representation of local displacement.
 The change of the image from the current time frame to the next time frame is caused by the displacements of the pixels.
-Each possible displacement is represented by a matrix that acts on the vector.
+Each possible displacement is represented by a matrix that operates on the vector.
 When the image changes according to the displacements, the vector at each pixel is multiplied by the matrix that represents the local displacement, in other words, the vector at each pixel is rotated by the matrix representation of the displacement of this pixel.
+Thus the vector representation is equivariant as it varies according to the local displacements.
+See Fig. \ref{fig:diag} for an illustration.